 Try to keep a visual rhythm—the gaps between the rays should be close in width.

+This is the last phase when learning how to draw a detailed fish.
 With the HB pencil, I darken the pupil, leaving the highlights.
 I also apply graphite hatching to the top of the head and emphasize the details.

 I draw spots on the fish’s body, including the fins.